raymondlo84/openvino-notebooks/201-vision-monocular-depth-estimation/README.md

-# Hand pose demo installation instructions
+# Monodepth demo installation instructions

-Run the hand pose demo on your own webcam enabled computer.

 Note that this is a WIP demo!
 Tested on Windows with Python 3.6 and 3.7